 In fiscal year 2009, the Town implemented GASB Statement No. 45, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other than Pensions."
 This pronouncement required the Town to calculate and record a net other postemployment benefit obligation (NOPEBO) at June 30, 2009.
 The NOPEBO is, in general, the cumulative difference between the actuarial required contribution and the actual contributions since July 1, 2008.
+The net other post-employment obligation (asset) is recorded as a non-current asset or liability in the government-wide financial statements.
 The Town makes annual contributions based upon management decisions using the actuarial valuation.